Architectural decisions

 <% end %>

-but because Coupdoeil is intended to do more than just hovercard it was not kept.
+but because Coupdoeil is intended to do more than just popover it was not kept.
 Soon will be added the possibility to easily handle side-peek views (also called drawers).
 Perhaps also modals.
 With this feature added, the “Coupdoeil” (sneak-peek) concept carried by this gem will be completed.
-The connection with the helper is that to allow both hovercard and side peek on the same link (for example) a more global coupdoeil_tag
+The connection with the helper is that to allow both popover and side peek on the same link (for example) a more global coupdoeil_tag

 helper will be used (more to be disclosed soon … hopefully).